 correctly, so please visit

 Installing the browser extension

 If you visit websites that have Flash content but aren't using Ruffle, or you want to ensure you're using the latest and greatest version of Ruffle on every website, then our browser extension is the perfect thing for you!

 Until our first release, we currently only ship a signed browser extension for Firefox.
 The other extensions are unsigned.
-To use these, first download the appropriate one for your browser from our releases, and then install it manually.
+To use these, first download the appropriate one for your browser from our downloads, and then install it manually.

 - Click the "Chrome / Edge / Safari" link.

 - Turn on Developer mode in the top right corner.